-Faculty: Professors Gloria (Chair), Hoyt, Quintana, Wampold; Associate Professor Minami; Assistant Professors Valdez, Thompson; Faculty Associate Lotta; Clinical Associate Professor Paul
+Faculty: Professors Gloria (chair), Hoyt, Quintana, Wampold; Associate Professors Thompson, Valdez; Assistant Professor Sánchez; Faculty Associate Lotta; Clinical Associate Professor Graham

 Graduates are employed as college/university teachers and researchers, in private practice, community agencies, government agencies, hospitals and professional organizations, and as administrators and public and private consultants.